Informfully/Informfully.github.io/recsys-23.md

 ## Diversity for News Recommenders

 Thank you very much for visiting our poster at RecSys '23.
-On this site, you find all information and documents related to our RecSys submission.
+On this site, you will find all the information and documents related to our RecSys submission.
 You can also take a look at our Informfully news app.
 The app is part of ongoing research in the domain of media consumption and AI.
 You can get more information <a target="_blank" href="https://github.com/informfully">here.</a>

 ## Resources